 - Shake and let rest for around 30 minutes to an hour.

-- Fill the jar with water and herb again and repeat the last steps until you get no colour change.
+- Fill the jar with water and herb again and repeat the last steps until you get no color change.

-- Once there is no colour change, empty out the water and let your herb dry out in the oven at around 120°C/248°F.
+- Once there is no color change, empty out the water and let your herb dry out in the oven at around 120°C/248°F.